WARP-LAB/WARP-GUIDES-WEBPACK/02-cssandfiles/readme.md

 Run webpack and inspect `.app` class in browser's inspector, you can see original definitions in `index.global.scss`.

-Change config to have source map only when development
+Change config to have source map only when development tier

 ```javascript
 const sourceMapType = (development) ? 'inline-source-map' : false;